ch0992/serverless-typescirpt/readme.md

-# Serverless Typescript CRUD Template
+# Serverless Typescript CRUD for dynamoDB in AWS lambda

 ---